novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-68.md

 "Really?"

 "Yes, he said if the U.S. has 【Yahoo】, then Korea has 【Jungle】.
 He predicted that these two portal sites would eventually dominate the Asian market.
-And you know how accurate Son Joong-yi’s predictions have been lately.
+And you know how accurate Son Jung-yi’s predictions have been lately.
 How could I stay still after hearing that?"

 "……!"